Last Updated on February 20, 2022 by

 The first thing to consider is durability.
 In this case, coax outlets last longer than Fiber optic cables.
 They are also easy to install, which makes them most people’s choice, especially for household uses.

 Consider using Fiber optics in places where faster data transfer is necessary.
 For example, universities and businesses have high data transfers than a typical home.
 The problem with the coax outlet is that many people share it.
-Due to this, there tends to be an on and off fluctuation in their transfer speed.
+Due to this, there tends to be an on-and-off fluctuation in their transfer speed.
 Such incidences act as drawbacks to any business relying on that connection.

 When considering the connection distance, Fiber optic cables are better.
 They transfer data for longer distances without needing a repeater.
-On the other hand, after 100ft distance, coax cable starts losing its signals.
-However, residential areas do not have that much data to transfer to long distances.
+On the other hand, after 100ft distance, the coax cable starts losing its signals.
+However, residential areas do not have that much data to transfer over long distances.
 That is why you find Fiber optic cables in commercial centers than in residential areas.

-The other thing is cost.
+The other thing is the cost.
 Fiber optic cables are more expensive than coaxial outlets.
 The same case applies to their installation process.
 Even after installation, charges and maintenance prices of Fiber optics are higher.

 Do Smart TVs Need Coaxial Outlets?